 With so extensive a range of models-small, medium and large saloons, sports cars, semi-luxury and high-performance cars, as well as engines of four, six and eight cylinders, ranging from 850c.c. to 4.3 litres – B.M.H.-Leyland now cover virtually every section of the car market.

-Clearly there will emerge some rationalization of models and power units, as we saw after the formation of B.M.C.
+Clearly there will emerge some rationalisation of models and power units, as we saw after the formation of B.M.C.
 But there is unlikely to be any rapid reduction of model ranges.

 Both B.M.C. and Jaguar have been investing heavily in future vehicles and B.M.C. in expansion and modernization of production facilities as well, including a now fully automated engine plant costing £16m., with a capacity of 5,000 engines a week.

-Although B.M.C.’s long-established policy of “badge engineering” is criticized here and abroad, and may not be shared by Sir Donald Stokes’s organization, Longbridge consistently justify it.
+Although B.M.C.’s long-established policy of “badge engineering” is criticised here and abroad, and may not be shared by Sir Donald Stokes’s organisation, Longbridge consistently justify it.
 Dealers themselves are in favour of it, and there are few (in Britain at least) who would want a common “B.M.H.” or “B.M.L.” badge on their showroom product.